An axiomatic approach to diversity

 Now let us work towards (ii) by supposing that $s_{k+1} \notin S$.
 If the vertices of $S$ are all distinct, then $f(S \cup \{s_{k+1}\}) > 0$ and the result is clear.
 If not, then let $S^{\prime}$ denote a maximally sized subset of $S$ with vertices that are all distinct.
 By the induction hypothesis, we have $D_{f}(S^{\prime} \cup \{s_{k+1}\}) > D_{f}(S^{\prime})$.
 But note that, by a combination of the induction hypothesis and (i), the left-hand side is $D_{f}(S \cup \{s_{k+1}\})$ and the right-hand side is $D_{f}(S)$.~ $\phantom{qwerty} $ \\

 One particular choice for a suitable function would be to take

-as this has the aesthetically pleasing property that it will always be equal to $1$ for the `regular' case when the distances are all $1$ (and hence $D_{f}(S)$ will be equal to $|S|-1$ for this case).
-However, this is a personal choice and is certainly not an axiom!
+and we shall refer back to this.
+Note that this particular function has the aesthetically pleasing property that it will always be equal to $1$ for the `regular' case when the distances are all $1$, and hence $D_{f}(S)$ will be equal to $|S|-1$ for this case.